encukou/freezeyt/docs/config.md

 #### Disabling default URL finders  {: #conf-use_default_url_finders }

-If a finder is not explictly specified in the configuration file, `freezeyt` will use the default.
-For example, if you specify `text/html: my_custom_finder` only, `freezeyt` will use the default finder for `text/css`.
+If a finder is not explictly specified in the configuration file, Freezeyt will use the default.
+For example, if you specify `text/html: my_custom_finder` only, Freezeyt will use the default finder for `text/css`.

 You can disable this behavior: